Attachment of Earnings

 Can the bailiff company set up an Attachment of Earnings Order?

 Yes they can and in fact, it is a very common application for enforcement companies to undertake.
 A Notice of Enforcement must be sent to you beforehand.

 How much will be deducted from my salary under an Attachment of Earnings Order?

-The amount that can be deducted is set out in legislation and will be calculated by your employer from your net earnings (ie: after tax and national insurance have been applied).
+The amount that can be deducted is set out in legislation and will be calculated by your employer from your net earnings.
+This is the figure after tax and national insurance has been deducted. applied.
 The amount of “earnings” will include any bonuses and overtime.